top of page

 Now it’s certainly not an instant fix if we’re experiencing these symptoms, but beginning with re-training our cervical spine engagement patterns is a good way to start working towards the end goal of breathing easier in backbends.

 Ever wondered what to do with the neck in a chest stand?
 In these movements it appears the neck is passively taken into full extension to allow a backbend.
-But weight bearing gravity assisted backbends are never fully passive!
+But gravity assisted backbends are never fully passive!
 Even in these positions we are aiming to engage the deep neck flexor stabiliser muscles by pressing the chin gently into the floor.
 We always want to find a way to keep our muscles active and reduce passive end of range load on our joints

 Yellow Flags of the Cervical Spine from backbends: